gtcasl/hpc-task-pareto-frontiers/runtime/notes.md

 # Todo: Newest near top
-DONE: Need to fix the scheduler so that if it can't find a task (due to power budget), we drop a task entirely.
+We need to figure out a good baseline.
+The `BasicScheduler` currently only issues a single thread per task, which might not make a lot of sense.
+Perhaps we need a modified version of the `AdvancedScheduler` that does everything except for the power-aware modifications (ie, it only uses the existing thread-aware scheduler).

 Also need to change how the pareto frontier is passed.
 Currently nothing is ordered, and we add a config for each number of threads.
 Perhaps this should be somehow ordered differently (ie, sorted).

+DONE: Need to fix the scheduler so that if it can't find a task (due to power budget), we drop a task entirely.

 ## Task power starting point
 When we schedule a task, we need to know how much power the addition of a single task will cost the runtime.
 That means that we consider the gradient along the pareto frontier, which gives us the configuration for the quantized decrease in power.